talalalmrka/jawad/README.md

 ## Features

-- User authentication and registration
+- User authentication and registration and roles and permissions
 - Create, read, update, and delete blog posts
 - Comment on blog posts
 - User profiles